XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > Accounts create_account(xero_tenant_id, account)

-Allows you to create a new chart of accounts
+Creates a new chart of accounts

 ### Example